lacravate/pedlar/README.md

 ### Instance methods :
 In the example above :
- - `pathname_accessor :humpty` will set :
+ - `:humpty` definition will set :
     - a getter method : `h.humpty` will return @humpty value (classic)
     - a setter method : `h.humpty_with(args)` will set @humpty
       as Pathname.new(args)
     - a setter method : `h.humpty = a_value` will set @humpty to a_value
       if a_value is a Pathname

- - `pathname_writer :humpty` would have set only the setter methods

- - `pathname_reader :humpty` would have set only the getter method
-   - attribute reader creator accepts a default as shown in the example above

- - `date_writer :bar` will set two setter methods :
+ - `:bar` definition will set :
-    - a setter method : `h.bar_with(args)` will set @humpty
-      with HasInterfaces method `bar_setter`
+    - same kind of things as bar except :
-    - a setter method : `h.bar = a_date` will set @bar to a_date
+      - a setter method : `h.humpty_with(args)` will set @humpty according to what's found in the fitting `bar_setter` method
-      if a_date is a DateTime

 ## Copyright